 Voice search hasn’t made keywords irrelevant.
-It has actually made long-tail keywords more important than ever.
+It’s actually made long-tail keywords more important than ever.

-Does your business sell products to consumers?
-If it does, you may want to look for potential opportunities to adjust the language of your website’s content.
-Is your website’s language very formal?
-Try making the language a bit more conversational to match the language that your potential customers will use to find your company with voice search.
+If your business sells products to consumers, you may want to look for potential opportunities to adjust the language of your website’s content.
+For example, if your website voice and tone tends to be more formal, you might make it a bit more conversational to match how potential customers will find your company with voice search.